User Guide - v2.0

 mai@markdownai header

-@defineFull @define name ... @end block
+@defineFull @define name ... @define-end block

-@ifFull @if ... @endif block
+@ifFull @if ... @if-end block

-@ifelseFull @if ... @else ... @endif block
+@ifelseFull @if ... @else ... @if-end block

-@phasePhase skeleton with @on complete
+@phasePhase skeleton with @on-complete

-@prompt@prompt ... @end block
+@prompt@prompt ... @prompt-end block

-@query@query label=result command
+@query@query "command" label=result /

-@http@http url="" ...
+@http@http ... @http-end

 {{{{ variable }}